-Secretly-recorded footage from the Papanack Zoo, a roadside zoo outside Ottawa, reveals shocking conditions for animals, including:
+Hidden-camera footage footage from Papanack Zoo, a roadside zoo outside Ottawa, reveals shocking conditions and animal cruelty.

 - a zoo manager describing how he trained a baby lion cub by repeatedly beating the baby animal in the face;

 - a baby cougar and fox stolen away from their mothers and used as selfie props for zoo visitors;

 - a raccoon, skunk, and bobcat prodded and having their mouths forced open with cords in a photoshoot for the reality TV show Billy Goes North;

 - animals performing stereotypic behaviour (which is often a sign of psychological distress), including a spider monkey, baby coyote, and several large cats;

 - zoo management stating that several Père David deers (extinct in the wild) broke their necks and died after being chased by dogs and running into a fence.

 Animal Justice filed a legal complaint.
 Papanack Zoo sparked public outrage in 2016 when the owners gunned down a Lion named Zeus after he escaped from his cage.

 Ontario is the Roadside Zoo Capital of Canada